Bharath-5/Minimal/README.md

 6. Place the files .Xresources and .picom.conf in Home directory

 ```
-        mv ./Xresources ~
+        mv ./.Xresources ~

-        mv ./picom.conf ~
+        mv ./.picom.conf ~
 ```

 ## Usage

 - Most of my frequently used programs are mapped to the [Super] + Function keys.
-The applications open up in their respective workspaces.
+The applications open up in their respective workspaces [in XMonad].
 The workspaces are categorized as follows:

 | Workspace number | Description | Keymappings |
 |:----------------:|:-----------:|:-----------:|